mer-hybris/hadk.sailfishos.org/overview.rst

 * rpms containing all the built binaries and extracted configs
 * hardware specific packages or plugins eg: Qt/Wayland, Pulseaudio

-The rpms are then put into an HA specific repository and we can make full system images using mic or IMG.
-This is also done in the Mer SDK.
+The rpms are then put into an HA specific repository and we can make full system images using mic or IMG which is also performed from within the Mer SDK

 Deployment
 ===========

-The kernel and initrd are flashed to the device and the rootfs is placed in the data partition alongside the unmodified Android system.
+The kernel and initrd are flashed to the device and the rootfs is placed in the data partition alongside the unmodified currently installed Android system.